James Bond comic strips: Other James Bond comic strips

 In 1977 the Daily Express discontinued their series of Bond comic strips, although Horak and Lawrence went on to write and illustrate several other James Bond adventures for syndication abroad in Europe, for the Sunday Express (the Sunday edition of the Daily Express), and the Daily Star.
 Additionally, John McLusky returned to team up with Jim Lawrence for five comic strips.
 One strip, Doomcrack, featured artwork by Harry North, who at the time worked for MAD Magazine on its film parodies.

 The 1983 strip Polestar was abruptly terminated by the Daily Star midway through its run and was not completed, although the complete story did appear in non-UK newspapers and was followed by several more complete serials before the James Bond comic strip officially came to an end.

 Titan Books reprints

-Since first publication in the Daily Express, the comic strip adaptations have been reprinted several times.
-First by the James Bond 007 International Fan Club, in the early 1980s.
-Then annually, from 1987 to 1990, by the British Titan Books company in anthologies, beginning with The Living Daylights to tie-in with the release of the eponymous James Bond film.
+Since first publication in the Daily Express, the comic strip adaptations have been reprinted several times, first by the James Bond 007 International Fan Club in the early 1980s, then annually from 1987 to 1990, by Titan Books company in anthologies, beginning with The Living Daylights to tie-in with the release of the eponymous James Bond film.